-- Focuses 55% of new housing near new or existing neighborhood centers - Limits new housing near freeways to what is already allowed - Limits new housing in the wildland urban interface (WUI) to what is already allowed
+- ► Focuses 55% of new housing near new or existing neighborhood centers - Limits new housing near freeways to what is already allowed - ► Limits new housing in the wildland urban interface (WUI) to what is already allowed

-This alternative distributes new duplexes, triplexes, courtyard, and similar types of homes throughout the city on parcels that can accommodate new housing.
-This might result in a more even distribution of housing throughout Santa Rosa.
-Since new housing is distributed in each neighborhood, residents might often need to travel by private vehicle or bus trip to access most daily goods and services.
+This alternative would disperse new duplexes, triplexes, courtyard, and similar types of homes throughout the city on parcels that can accommodate new housing.
+Since new housing is more spread out, people might need to travel more often by private vehicle or bus to access daily goods and services.